e280/authlocal/README.md

     ```
     you can pass [testimony/verifications.ts](./s/lib/core/alco/testimony/verifications.ts) as 2nd param.

-### 🍋‍🟩 `address` facility for friendly names
+### 🍋‍🟩 use `address` for friendly names
-1. **import address facility.**
+- **`address` encodes a user id into a friendly format.**
     ```ts
     import {address} from "@e280/authlocal"

-    ```
-    ```ts
-    const id = "efe064a4ed1ec1763293612627424c0721b82acd009fc666e6915d8edcfe89e6"
-      // for these examples
-    ```
-1. **address.from,** encode a user id into friendly address format.
-    ```ts
-    address.from(id)
+    address("efe064a4ed1ec1763293612627424c0721b82acd009fc666e6915d8edcfe89e6")
       // "calwak_curlex_H9Nts5YRurzidb8mQHkHH323mMT8d3oReimRzxeLgwRw"
     ```
-1. **address.id,** decode an address back into a user id.
+- **`addressId(addr)`** -- decode an address back into a user id.
-    ```ts
-    address.id("calwak_curlex_H9Nts5YRurzidb8mQHkHH323mMT8d3oReimRzxeLgwRw")
-      // "efe064a4ed1ec1763293612627424c0721b82acd009fc666e6915d8edcfe89e6"
-    ```
-1. **address.emoji,** derive a friendly emoji from the user id.
+- **`addressEmoji(id)`** -- derive a friendly emoji from a user id.
-    ```ts
-    address.emoji(id)
-      // "🐦"
-    ```
-1. **address.color,** derive a friendly color from the user id.
+- **`addressColor(id)`** -- derive a css color string from a user id.
-    ```ts
-    address.color(id)
-      // "oklch(0.8 0.03 136.94)"
-    ```
-1. **address.moniker,** just the first part of the address.
+- **`addressMoniker(id)`** -- get the first part of the address.
-    ```ts
-    address.moniker(id)
-      // "calwak_curlex"
-    ```

 ### 🍋‍🟩 what's really going on under the hood
-- your site opens a popup to authlocal and asks for "delegates", which are signed by the user identity's root key. a delegate is a new keypair that comes with a "proof" token which proves that the delegate was signed by the user root. being a keypair in its own right, a delegate can then sign new "testimony" tokens on behalf of the user, which have a verifiable chain-of-custody back to the user root.
+- your site opens a popup to authlocal and asks for "delegates", which are signed by the user identity's root key.
+- a delegate is a new keypair that comes with a "proof" token which proves that the delegate was signed by the user root. being a keypair in its own right, a delegate can then sign new "testimony" tokens on behalf of the user, which have a verifiable chain-of-custody back to the user root.
-- in a standard login flow, your site asks for two delegates: one ephemeral "auth" delegate that expires in 30 days, and one permanent "crypt" delegate for end-to-end encryption. the "auth" delegate can be used to sign new testimonies for any data or request *(eg, "i am user abc123 and i want to write data to the server"),* which your server can verify.
+- in a standard login flow, your site asks for two delegates: one ephemeral "auth" delegate that expires in 30 days, and one stable "crypt" delegate for end-to-end encryption. the "auth" delegate can be used to sign new testimonies for any data or request *(eg, "i am user abc123 and i want to write data to the server"),* which your server can verify.